 We retain personal data in accordance with our retention and destruction policy.

 If you unsubscribe from our marketing emails or withdraw your consent for us to contact you, we will store your information for a period of two years to ensure that you no longer receive emails from us.

 We are strongly committed to data security and we take reasonable appropriate steps to protect the personal information we hold from unauthorised access, loss, misuse, alteration or corruption.
 We have put in place physical, electronic and managerial procedures to safeguard and secure that information.

-We are certified under ISO 27001 and accredited in relation to the UK Government’s Cyber Essentials security standards
+We are certified under ISO 27001 and accredited under the UK Government’s Cyber Essentials security standards.

-If we process your personal data, you have the following rights.
-You can exercise these rights at any time by emailing us at email@example.com or by using the other contact details given in the ‘Contact details’ section below.
+If we process your personal data, you have the rights listed below, in line with the UK Data Protection Act 2018 and EU GDPR.
+You can exercise these rights at any time by emailing us at firstname.lastname@example.org, or by using the other contact details given in the ‘Contact details’ section below.

 You have the right:

 Should you have any issues, concerns or problems in relation to your data, or wish to notify us of data which is inaccurate, please let us know by contacting our CEO in the first instance by using the contact details below.
 If we are unable to resolve your concerns and you remain dissatisfied, you have the right to complain to the relevant supervisory authority, which is the Information Commissioner’s Office in the UK.
 The ICO’s contact details are available here: https://ico.org.uk/concerns/.

 Please read this notice carefully and contact us if you have any queries by emailing us at: email@example.com by writing to: